McDonald's Championship: Media coverage

-In the United States, ABC held the network television rights from 1987-1989.
+In the United States, ABC held the network television rights from 1987 to 1989.
 Gary Bender and Dick Vitale provided the commentary for ABC's broadcasts.
 Supplemental coverage was provided by TBS.
 Beginning in 1990, American network TV coverage moved over to NBC.
 NBC would continue to broadcast the finals of the McDonald's Championship through 1997.
 TNT exclusively covered the final McDonald's Championship event in 1999.
 Marv Albert, Doug Collins, and Hubie Brown were the commentators for TNT in 1999.

 Legacy

-McDonald's Open served as a stepping stone for what happened in 1989, when the FIBA Congress dropped the word "Amateur" from its name.
 FIBA Secretary General Borislav Stankovic and David Stern (NBA Commissioner from 1984 to 2014), believed that basketball everywhere would benefit if the best players from all countries competed against each other.

-In 1989, two years after the first McDonald's Open, the Federation Internationale de Basketball Amateur became the Federation Internationale de Basketball, and in 1992 in Barcelona, NBA players made up the USA Olympic squad and was famously dubbed Dream Team.
+In 1989, two years after the first McDonald's Open, FIBA voted to allow NBA players to participate in all its tournaments.

 Format

-After the first tournament (3 teams championship format), the competition was played in a single elimination format, with the winners of each match advancing to the next round.
+After the first tournament (three teams championship format), the competition was played in a single elimination format, with the winners of each match advancing to the next round.